ibm-cloud-docs/cloud-object-storage/go.md

 ### Creating a new bucket
 {: #go-new-bucket}

 A list of valid provisioning codes for `LocationConstraint` can be referenced in [the Storage Classes guide](/docs/cloud-object-storage?topic=cloud-object-storage-classes#classes).
-Please note that the sample uses the appropriate location constraint for the Cold Vault storage based on the sample configuration.
-Your locations and configuration may vary.
+Note that the sample uses the appropriate location constraint for the Cold Vault storage based on the sample configuration.
+Your locations and configuration might vary.

 ```Go
 func main() {